 There are several many different areas of supply chain management where big data can be of significant help.

-By having greater visibility into supplier quality levels and other performance metrics, the manufacturer can have a clear visibility on their supplier portfolio and have insightful data in their hands when it comes to supplier contract negotiations.
+By having greater visibility into supplier quality levels and other performance metrics, the manufacturer can have clear visibility on its supplier portfolio and have insightful data in their hands when it comes to supplier contract negotiations.

 Having supplier production and quality information available can also provide all data and insight needed for better risk management.
 Supplier dependencies are quantifiable and allow the manufacturer to make fact-based decisions when it comes to strategic risk management.

 Manufacturing ‘products to order’ became a trend and not just in the automotive industry but in aviation, computer services, and even consumer goods.
 The build to order (BTO) production approach is a very efficient and profitable business model.
 But in order to see real growth from it, a well-defined data platform needs to be in place to analyze customer behavior and sales data.
 The manufacturer needs to have access to all sales data and be able to make precise predictive analytics to foresee order volumes on each possible configuration and adjust their supply chain accordingly.
 Also, sales and production data analysis is needed to identify the profitability of each product configuration.
 This way manufacturers can define their ideal product portfolio to reach their highest possible revenue at a given time.

 Product quality maintenance is of top priority for manufacturers.
 Most of them already have the data needed to significantly improve quality levels and reduce quality-related costs, but just very few of them can connect their data sources in a way that it would provide actionable insights.